isralduke/thatbook/23-isaiah.md

 > Jacob whom I have chosen,
 > offspring of Abraham my friend,
 > <a name="41:9">41:9</a> you whom I am bringing back from the earth’s extremities,
-> and have summoned from the remote regions—
+> and have summoned from the remote regions —
 > I told you, “You are my servant.”
 > I have chosen you and not rejected you.
 > <a name="41:10">41:10</a> Don’t be afraid, for I am with you!
 > Don’t be frightened, for I am your God!
-> I strengthen you—
+> I strengthen you —
-> yes, I help you—
+> yes, I help you —
 > yes, I uphold you with my saving right hand!
 > <a name="41:11">41:11</a> Look, all who were angry at you will be ashamed and humiliated;
 > your adversaries will be reduced to nothing and perish.